|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 - Rabbi Ephraim Simon, donated a kidney to a stranger.
 His story, click on "Rabbi's Kidney Donation Inspires Community"

 life, second only to the birth of my three wonderful sons."

 - Tirtza Rosenthal, who donated a kidney to a stranger

 Over 82,000 people in the USA alone are awaiting a life-saving kidney.
-Thousands of people die
+Thousands of people die each year

-about living kidney donation and inspire others to donate a kidney, so many more lives can be saved.
+donation and inspire others to donate a kidney, so many more lives can be saved.
 If you are considering

 donating a kidney, please feel free to contact me.
 I can give you all the information you need, no obligation!